Thursday, 2 July 2020

 Ingredients:

-420g ricotta; 50g ground almonds; 4 egg yolks; 55g diced candied peel (mixed...orange, lemon, apricot, pretty much whatever is available); 55g sultanas; grated zest of a lemon; 112g sugar; half tsp each of orange flower water and vanilla essence.
+420g ricotta; 50g ground almonds; 3 medium eggs; 55g diced candied peel (mixed...orange, lemon, apricot, pretty much whatever is available); 55g sultanas; grated zest of a lemon; 112g sugar (or equal quantity-by-volume sucralose); half tsp each of orange flower water and vanilla essence (and almond essence, if your ground almonds are of only middling quality).

 Method: